schultet/goa/README.md

 ### Setup ###
 0. install Go if you haven't already.
 See [https://golang.org/doc/install](https://golang.org/doc/install)
 1. clone the repository.
+Either using the go tool `go get`:

+    ``` shell
+    go get github.com/schultet/goa/src
+    ```

-Make sure it is located in your $GOPATH correctly I.e.:
+    or manually using `git clone`, making sure it is located in the $GOPATH correctly.
+I.e.:

     ``` shell
     mkdir -p $GOPATH/src/github.com/schultet/